AirasKhanAK/Malik_Dataset/README.md

 Form: **In** (If last 6 match performance is good) otherwise **Out**

-*Few Rows of Pitch & Weather has been left blank because the data isn't available on the internet.
+*left Few Rows of Pitch & Weather blank because the data isn't available on the internet.
 As far as i can search*